 I’m crazy about essential oils, and use them everyday!
 We have seen major improvements to our health, but it wasn’t until I was using very high quality essential oils, like the ones found at Young Living.
 I cannot recommend any other brand because many of them clearly say on the bottle – do not take internally.
 Young Living’s oils are pure and potent and are safe to be taken internally (unless it is wintergreen or eucalyptus).

-Essential oils add a powerful purifying kick to this mouthwash by banishing germs from the mouth.
-This would even be a good mouthwash to use when you’re coming down with something or have a sore throat, especially when you add Thieves.
-I have gargled that oil many a time (with water) to help with sinus drainage and very sore throats.
+Essential oils add a powerful purifying kick to this mouthwash by helping to keep germs from the mouth.
+This would even be a good mouthwash to use when you need some extra immune support, especially when you add Thieves.
+I have gargled that oil many a time (with water) to support my immune system during the winter months.

 When using essential oils, it’s very important to store your mouthwash in a glass container as they will break down plastic or styrofoam, leaching those chemicals into your mouthwash!
 Plus light and oxygen will cause them to oxidate, leaving them powerless.
 So store them in a tightly sealed, dark container like this one!

-Germ Fighting Essential Oils – Thieves, Melaleuca, Lemon, Clove, Cinnamon Bark, Oregano, Basil
+Essential Oils that Support Oral Health – Thieves, Melaleuca, Lemon, Clove, Cinnamon Bark, Oregano, Basil

-Freshening Oils (great for bad breath or halitosis) – Peppermint, Lemon, Orange, Citrus Fresh
+Freshening Oils (great for bad breath) – Peppermint, Lemon, Orange, Citrus Fresh